Luchowl/flybook/README.md

 ## Download

-Get the latest release from the [Releases page](https://github.com/Luchowl/flybook/releases) on GitHub.
-Download the `flybook-<version>.apk` and install it on your Android device.
+Flybook is available on [F-Droid](https://f-droid.org/en/packages/com.luchowl.flybook/) and as a direct APK from the [Releases page](https://github.com/Luchowl/flybook/releases) on GitHub.

-> Install by opening the APK on your device (or `adb install flybook-<version>-release.apk`).
-You may need to allow installation from unknown sources.

 ## Getting Started